 Material properties are intensive properties, which means they are independent of the amount of mass and may vary from place to place within the system at any moment.
 Materials science involves studying materials’ structure and relating them to their properties (mechanical, electrical, etc.).
 Once materials scientist knows about this structure-property correlation, they can then go on to study the relative performance of a material in a given application.
 The major determinants of the structure of a material and thus of its properties are its constituent chemical elements and how it has been processed into its final form.

 Materials are frequently chosen for various applications because they have desirable combinations of mechanical characteristics.
 For structural applications, material properties are crucial, and engineers must consider them.

 In the mechanics of materials, the strength of a material is its ability to withstand an applied load without failure or plastic deformation.
 The strength of materials considers the relationship between the external loads applied to a material and the resulting deformation or change in material dimensions.
 The strength of a material is its ability to withstand this applied load without failure or plastic deformation.

 Ultimate Tensile Strength

-Ultimate tensile strength of precipitation hardening steels – 17-4PH stainless steel depends on heat treatment process, but it is about 1000 MPa.
+The ultimate tensile strength of precipitation hardening steel – 17-4PH stainless steel depends on the heat treatment process, but it is about 1000 MPa.

-Yield strength of precipitation hardening steels – 17-4PH stainless steel depends on heat treatment process, but it is about 850 MPa.
+The yield strength of precipitation hardening steels – 17-4PH stainless steel depends on heat treatment, but it is about 850 MPa.

 Young’s Modulus of Elasticity

-Young’s modulus of elasticity of precipitation hardening steels – 17-4PH stainless steel is 200 GPa.
+Young’s modulus of elasticity of precipitation hardening steel – 17-4PH stainless steel is 200 GPa.

 Brinell hardness of precipitation hardening Steels – 17-4PH stainless steel is approximately 353 MPa.